 - 4. Draw a pie chart presenting the proportion of genomic features associated to the MITF peaks.
 To achieve this, we are going to count the number of time the genomic features (intron, exon...) are found in the Annotation column of the dataset (tabular) generated in 1. - 4.a.
 Use the tool Cut to extract the column "Annotation" from the dataset which contains the annotated peaks. - 4.b.
 In the column Annotation, genomic features (exon, intron...) are associated to gene names.
 We would like to have a table which contains a column with only the genomic features.
 Split the data contained in the Annotation column using whitespaces with the tool Convert - 4.c. the column containing genomic features starts with the header " Annotation ".
 Remove the first line with the tool Remove beginning. - 4.d.
-Use the tool Count to count the number of each of the genomic features.
+Use the tool Count occurrences of each record to count the number of each of the genomic features.
 Sort in descending order. - 4.e.
-Expand the box of the dataset generated in 4.d and click on to generate a pie chart on the data.
+Expand the box of the dataset generated in 4.d and click on Lide Charts and select Pie Chart (NVD3) to generate a pie chart on the data.
 You can name the pie chart "Proportion of peaks falling into several genomic features."